opencog/docker/opencog/lang-pairs/README.md

 1. Place a copy of the input text corpus in the `input-pages` directory.
 2. Run `autorun.sh`
 3. Wait until done.

+To process additional text in an existing container, place the new text into the `input-pages` directory, and run `autorun.sh -u`.
+Be sure to remove the earlier text, as otherwise it will be reprocessed a second time.

 ----